sergio-costas/updatesnap/README.md

 This is useful when you have an specific folder with several *snap* projects, each one in its own folder, and want to check all of them.

+The *-s* parameter makes it *silent*, so nothing will be shown in the screen.

 ## The .secrets file

 Optionally it is possible to configure a YAML file named *updatesnap.secrets* and put it